rev365/go_bucks/README.md

 ### For Admins

+To see All Transactions:
+1. Visit GoBucks Wallet.
+2. Click “All Transactions” link near the header.

 To fund wallets with GoBucks credits:
-1. Visit GoBucks Wallet.
+1. See All Transactions.
 2. Click “Grant Go Bucks” button.
-3. Select checkboxes for the recipient wallets
+3. Select checkboxes of the recipients
 4. Fill the amount.
 5. Click “Grant” button.